mattskrobola/Encrypted-Device-Driver-Project/README.md

 - Major number is hardcoded for the control driver to 240

 ## TODO
+- test
-- cmd input
+- allow for multiple words as input for encrypt decrpt
-- ioctl calls for encrypt/decrypt change key
-- Vigenère cipher
-- error checks
+- report
-- other
+- maybe extra credit